 The tables on the next page show the TSR forecast and the range of uncertainty that surrounds the forecast.
 Visit the Appendix below to view historical seasonal forecast performance versus the actual observed Atlantic activity.
 The full report is available at TSR's webpage (http://tropicalstormrisk.com/).
-The next forecast update will be issued in early August 2021.
+The next forecast update is expected in early August 2022.